 If you’re not sure about what system you are going to use to keep track of your taxes, you may want to look at some accounting apps in the Shopify App Store.

 Step 5: Make sure customers can pay you

 To make sure that customers can pay you, you need to set up a payment gateway.
 A payment gateway lets you accept payments securely.
 Shopify offers its own payment gateway (Shopify Payments), and supports a variety of third-party payment gateways for Shopify POS.

 To set up a payment gateway:

-When you choose to use Shopify Payments, you can avoid paying additional transaction fees and you can view your payouts right from your Shopify admin.
+When you choose to use Shopify Payments, you avoid paying additional transaction fees, and you can view your payouts right from your Shopify admin.